GeoPyTool/GeoPyTool/docs/3 Installation.md

 ipython
 ```

-Then you can simply use **GeoPython** by type the following commands in your Python interpreter:
+Then you can simply use **GeoPyTool** by type the following commands in your Python interpreter:

 ```Python
 import geopython as gp